vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 Yes, I'm aware there are other ways to abstract out secrets such as the AWS Secrets Manager.
 For simplicity and reducing number of services needing to setup for this example they've been kept local.

-Next, switch to the `General Configuration` tab.
-Click `Edit`, and set memory to 128 MB and the Timeout to 5 seconds.
-Click `Save` to apply the changes.

 ## AWS: Create Lambda for Building Order